paulstrobel/algorithms-and-data-structures/README.md

-# Practices of algorithms and data structures
+# Exercises of algorithms and data structures